Junction City was the first town west of the Mississippi to distribute Coca-Cola.

 Junction City was one of the first towns in Kansas to have a kindergarten in 1927.

 In 1929, the "Uptown" Theater was one of the first theaters in Kansas to be equipped with " talkies" (motion pictures).

 On April 19, 1867 the Junction City Stone Sawing Company secured a contract to furnish all the stone needed in the construction of the East wing of the Kansas State Building.

-Famous guests of the Historic Bartell Hotel include: Mr. Adllphus Busch, Sally Rand, Gene Tierney, John Phillip Sousa, W.C.
+Famous guests of the Historic Bartell Hotel include: Mr. Adllphus Busch, Sally Rand, Gene Tierney, John Phillip Sousa, WC.
 Fields, Gloria Vanderbilt, Dan Dailey, and John Wayne.
 In January 1872, Russian Grand Duke Alexis was feted with a dinner given by the townspeople, with Mayor Robert O. Rizer as host.
 The Duke had been on a buffalo hunt and stopped here on his way to attend a session of the Kansas Legislature.

 Fort Riley’s first name was Camp Center, because it was believed to be the geographic center of the U.S.

-Davis County was Geary County's original
+Davis County was Geary County’s original name.

 The first chaplain at Ft.
-Riley, Chaplain Clarkson,
+Riley, Chaplain Clarkson, laid the cornerstone.

 During the War Between the States, it was used as an arsenal, and later as a school.
 The chapel was extensively renovated in 1938 and rededicated as the Catholic Chapel.